 Priced in between the Red Baron and the Mr Beer in most shops and online this is just as good as the other two we reviewed here.
 The term universal is somewhat misleading and it is only universal for the standard beer bottles.

-Again a good bang for your bucks and recommended just as well as the other two hand bottle cappers.
+Again a good bang for your buck and recommended just as well as the other two hand bottle cappers.

 Bench Top Bottle Cappers

-A bench capper or counter top capper can not be compared with a hand capper like we looked at earlier.
+A bench capper or countertop capper can not be compared with a hand capper as we looked at earlier.
 The price is a lot higher but it is also a lot easier to use and will probably last a lot longer.
-I would only consider one if you bottle a lot of beer or other type of liquids.
-We had a look at a few of the most sold ones that also has the highest customer ratings and satisfaction.
+I would only consider one if you bottle a lot of beer or other types of liquids.
+We had a look at a few of the most sold ones that also have the highest customer ratings and satisfaction.

 Video On How Easy It Is To Use A Bench Capper